powerof3/WashThatBloodOff/README.md

 ### SSE
 ```
 cmake --preset vs2022-windows-vcpkg # for vs2019 use vs2019-windows-vcpkg
-cmake --build buildsse --config Release
+cmake --build build --config Release
 ```
 ### VR
 ```
 cmake --preset vs2022-windows-vcpkg-vr # for vs2019 use vs2019-windows-vcpkg-vr
 cmake --build buildvr --config Release
 ```
 For VR, if you run into namespace errors/ambiguous references for stl or FORM.
-You may need to add :: in front of stl or FORM throughout.
-Cherry-pick `784293df6f8da93c2b8b114f578ec043a84cdd74` from https://github.com/alandtse/PapyrusExtenderSSE/tree/ambiguous_references to fix.
+You may need to add :: in front of stl.
+Cherry-pick `8aa0a6527f8ef2133f494786f963c94c62e64470` from https://github.com/alandtse/WashThatBloodOff/tree/ambiguous_references to fix.

 ## License
 [MIT](LICENSE)